Pfizer's once-daily Lyrica trial fails to meet goal

-Pfizer’s biggest product, sold under the brand name Lyrica, is used to treat epilepsy when given several times a day in combination with other drugs.
-The drug, with $4 billion in annual sales, is more widely used to treat nerve pain.
+The drug, sold under the brand name Lyrica, is currently used to treat epilepsy when given several times a day in combination with other drugs.

 Pfizer said the lack of a statistically significant improvement may have been due to a higher-than-expected response among patients taking the placebo.